King Halo

-King Halo (キングヘイロー; April 28, 1995 – March 19, 2019）was a Japanese thoroughbred race horse.
+King Halo (キングヘイロー, Kingu Heirō) was a Japanese thoroughbred race horse.

 King Halo won the GI 2000 Takamatsunomiya Kinen, as well as the GII 1999 Nakayama Kinen and the GIII 1997 Tokyo Sports Hai Sansai Stakes and 1999 Tokyo Shimbun Hai.
 The horse also showed strength in other distances, as he had come in fifth in the 1998 Kikuka-shō.
 After retiring from racing, King Halo had a successful stud career.

 Racing career

 1997: Two-year old season

 King Halo was sired by Dancing Brave, who was touted to be one of Europe's strongest horse in the 1980s, out of Goodbye Halo, who had won 7 GI races in the United States.
 According to King Halo's jockey, Yuichi Fukunaga, the horse was originally scheduled to be ridden by Yutaka Take.
 However, the schedule could not be kept as he decided to ride Genuine instead for the Mainichi Okan, which was held at a different race track.
 When Take called in to tell Masahiro Sakaguchi, King Halo's trainer, that he couldn't make the race, Fukunaga just so happened to be present, and was asked if he could ride the horse, to which he accepted.
 From the horse's debut race, Fukunaga, who was only in his second year as a jockey at the time, would ride King Halo for all of his three year old races except for one.

 After winning both his debut race and the Kigiku Sho, the horse moved on to the Tokyo Sports Hai Sansai Stakes, which he also won with a two-and-a-half-lengths lead against second place horse Meiner Love.
 This was the first group race victory for both the horse and jockey.
 The horse would become the favored at the Radio Tampa Hai Sansai Stakes, but finished second after Lord Ax passed him on the final stretch.